ManjiniAbraham/manjis-employee-tracker/README.md

 ## Features

 * The Employee Tracker has the following features:
-	* On running the application in the command line, the user is presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, update an employee role and Exit.
+	* On running the application in the command line, the user is presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, update an employee role, Update employee manager,View employees by manager,View employee by department,View department budget and Exit.
 	* On choosing to view all departments, user is presented with a formatted table showing department names and department ids.
     * On choosing to view all roles, user is presented with the job title, role id, the department that role belongs to, and the salary for that role
     * On choosing to view all employees, user is presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to.